Xiaonan-Ji/ArticleNet/Readme.txt

 Welcome to ArticleNet!
 This is a open-scource system for systematical reviews.
 ArticleNet is developed by the Network Laboratory of Biomedical Informatics, The Ohio State University.

-The source codes consists of two part:
+The source codes consist of two parts:
 (1) Server part-- The "SR-C" folder.
 (2) Web part-- The "ArticleNet" folder.